-As a general rule, there is one stand-alone administration controller server and I/O unit per system rack.
-The system administration controller is a non-blade Altix 1U server system.
-The administration controller server is used to install ICE system software, administer that software and monitor information from all the nodes in the system.
+There is one stand-alone administration controller server and I/O unit per system.
+The system administration controller is a non-blade Altix 2U server system.
+The server is used to install ICE system software, administer that software and monitor information from all the compute blades in the system.
+Check with your SGI sales or service representative for information on "cold spare" options that provide a standby administration server on site for use in case of failure.